 Children have a daily phonics lesson and are taught through the Letters and Sounds Programme.
 Children have weekly guided reading and writing opportunities and literacy skills are always linked to a weekly book or theme.

-Children have a daily mathematics carpet session to develop early numbers skills including counting forwards and backwards to 20 and recognition of numbers 0-100.
+Children have a daily mathematics carpet session to develop early numbers skills including counting and recognising numbers to 20 and calculating one more and one less than twenty.
 They learn to add and subtract practically, recognise shapes and use a wide range of mathematical language.They are encouraged to solve practical problems involving every day and real life maths.

 Children are guided to be independent at school in their self- care of feeding, keeping themselves clean, toileting and dressing.
 They have lots of outdoor play opportunities to climb, run, keep fit and be active.
 They are encouraged to take part in activities to develop their core muscles, fine motor skills and hand eye co-ordination.